ceramicnetwork/docs/docs/clients/javascript/cli.md

 # JS CLI Client
 The JS CLI allows you to start a JavaScript Ceramic node and interact with it from the command line.
-It can be used to interact with Ceramic from the command line, or to simply spin up and configure a Ceramic node which can be used with, for example, the [JS HTTP Client](./http.md).
-If you only want to use the CLI for spinning up a hosted node, instead view [Hosting a node](../../run/nodes.md).
+This page describes how to use the CLI for command line interactions.
+If you are looking to spin up a hosted node for other use cases such as for use with the [JS HTTP Client](./http.md) or as a secondary node for redundant stream pinning and replication, see [Hosting a node](../../run/nodes.md).

 ## **Installation**